tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 2 = { path = "mjt1-pas-dfw.jpg", caption = "A fan holding the DFW Championship belt at [PPW Mistrz Jest Tylko Jeden](@/e/2022-03-12-ppw-mistrz-jest-tylko-jeden.md)"}
 +++

 Dream Factory Wrestling was a short-lived wrestling organization from Toruń, estabilished in 2015.
 Widely considered to be just another backyard, nevertheless they managed to hold multiple showcases and events in 2016, before fizzling out at the end of 2017.
+DFW wrestlers were not trained by an experienced pro wrestler directly, nor by someone who received such training.
+Some of them later received proper training in places like PAW, but only after DFW dissolved.
-DFW never had a proper, experienced trainer.
-Unlike other backyard organizations, they did not do any sort of ultraviolent matches, but dabbled in hardcore wrestling, as there were several Street Fight matches, with kendo sticks, chairs, ladders and Legos.
+Dream Factory, unlike other backyards, did not do any sort of ultraviolent matches.
+They did dabble in hardcore wrestling, as several Street Fight-style matches were held, with kendo sticks, chairs, ladders and Legos.

 ### History